Locate Affordable Cremation Services in New York

 NYS laws for preneed funeral funds and plans are stricter than those in many other states.
 Money paid upfront for funeral services must be held in an interest-bearing trust, revocable unless tied to specific aid programs (e.g., Medicaid), where it becomes irrevocable.
 The intent is to protect consumers from mismanagement, but it does tie up funds in a way that is more restrictive and regulated than in other states.

-These rules reflect how New York still retains some rather restrictive (and archaic) rules that can add extra costs to funeral or cremation service pricing and cause some confusion.
-These rules should be addressed, especially with a cremation rate at 62% and steadily increasing.
+These rules reflect how New York still retains some rather restrictive (and archaic) regulations that can add extra costs to funeral or cremation services and cause some confusion.
+These rules should be addressed, especially given a cremation rate of 62% and its steady increase.

 New York Funeral & Cremation Services – Where to seek expert advice